Stephen Fewell: Career

-In September and October 2012 he played Alan Turing at The English Theatre Frankfurt in Hugh Whitemore's biographical play Breaking the Code.
+In September and October 2012, he played Alan Turing at The English Theatre Frankfurt in Hugh Whitemore's biographical play Breaking the Code.

-In 2019 he played the Scofield/McKellen role of Pierre in Venice Preserv'd for the RSC.

-In 2019 he appears as Pope Clement V in the History Channel Knight's Templar drama Knightfall.
+In 2019 he played the Scofield/McKellen role of Pierre in Venice Preserv'd for the RSC and he appeared as Pope Clement V in the History Channel Knight's Templar drama Knightfall.

-In 2019 appears as Lord Grey in Netflix production of The King.
+Also in 2019, he appeared as Grey in the Netflix film The King.

-He is also known as founder and chair of the James Menzies-Kitchin Trust, which has launched the careers of many leading UK theatre directors, including; Thea Sharrock, Polly Findlay, Bijan Sheibani, Joe Hill-Gibbins, Roy Alexander Weisse, Natalie Abrahami, Kate Hewitt.
+He is also known as founder and chair of the James Menzies-Kitchin Trust, which has launched the careers of many leading UK theatre directors, including; Thea Sharrock, Polly Findlay, Bijan Sheibani, Joe Hill-Gibbins, and Natalie Abrahami.

 In 2022 he appeared in Patriots at the Almeida Theatre.